 Turn Off and Unplug the APC UPS

-Your server and other PCC hardware should be plugged into an APC UPS battery backup device.
+Your server and other PCC hardware are plugged into an APC UPS battery backup device in your office or server location.
 The device provides some protection against unexpected surges and brown-outs.

 If you know ahead of time that your power may fail or office may flood, you should turn off the APC and unplug it from the wall for added protection.